UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 This specification is a practical guide for software authors to create tools for generating and consuming research data packages.
-The JSON-LD format is not optimized for hand-authoring, it is optimized for maximum convenience for data consumers with the use of HTML for users to read and  JSON-LD for programmers and search-engines.
+The JSON-LD format is not optimized for hand-authoring, it is optimized for maximum convenience for programmers.

 The DataCrate specification aims to ensure that packages are as self documenting as possible: